SpellholdStudios/Rolles/README.md

 #### Windows

 Extract the contents of the mod archive into the folder of the game you wish to modify (<em>the folder which contains the "CHITIN.KEY" file</em>), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
-On successful extraction, there should be an rolles folder and a setup-rolles.exe file in your game folder.
-To install, simply double-click <strong>setup-rolles.exe</strong> and follow the instructions on screen.
+On successful extraction, there should be a rolles folder and a setup-rolles.exe file in your game folder.
+To install, simply double-click **setup-rolles.exe** and follow the instructions on screen.

-Run <strong>setup-rolles.exe</strong> in your game folder to reinstall, uninstall or otherwise change the component settings.
+Run **setup-rolles.exe** in your game folder to reinstall, uninstall or otherwise change the component settings.

 ##

 #### Note for Complete Uninstallation

-In addition to the methods above for removing individual components, you can completely uninstall the mod using <strong>setup-rolles --uninstall</strong> at the command line to remove all components without wading through prompts.</br>
+In addition to the methods above for removing individual components, you can completely uninstall the mod using `**setup-rolles --uninstall**` at the command line to remove all components without wading through prompts.</br>
 <div style="text-align:right"><a href="#top">Back to top</a></div>